Make your own cat food: 10 recipes for cooking cats

 Tuna treats

 - Preparation: Mix ingredients and form small balls.
-Bake at 180 degrees Celsius for about 12 minutes.
+Bake at 180 degrees for approximately 12 minutes.

 - Calories: approx. 317 kcal